affanq/cartsample_api/README.md

 TODO:
 - Code cleanup - Since this entire code was written in just a couple of hours, it is by no means perfect and bug free.
 For example, it may not contain all the checks for null or edge cases
 - Test cases - Not implemented yet
 - Client application - I was planning to create multiple clients around this code: a command line version, a traditional web UI version as well as a microservice based Docker implementation.
+Time permitting, the core allows for those implementations very easily
 - A lot of wiring of objects can be improved using DI tools like Spring.
+- A lot of hard-coding of values and constructs
+- System.out.println statements all over the place.
+Need to be replaced with logging tools
+- Maven cleanup